howard8888/workspace/README.md

 Example (stand up):

-* Trigger: standing is not already true; body is not severely fatigued.
+* Trigger: standing is not already true, body is not severely fatigued.
-* Execute: create a `pred:stand` binding; connect from LATEST (or NOW) with label `initiate_stand`, then follow‑on edges `then` into chronological progression.
+* Execute: create a `pred:stand` binding, connect from LATEST (or NOW) with label `initiate_stand`, then follow‑on edges `then` into chronological progression.

 Design decision (ADR-0002 folded in): Policies are intentionally small and readable.
 We avoid global planning for every step to keep the code explainable and the UI responsive.
 Guards in `trigger()` prevent repeated firing (e.g., don’t stand up twice if standing exists).

-Design decision (ADR-0008 folded in): If a drive source cannot publish tag predicates for some reason, the system should continue running; policies degrade gracefully by relying on tags already in the graph.
+Design decision (ADR-0008 folded in): If a drive source cannot publish tag predicates for some reason, the system should continue running, policies degrade gracefully by relying on tags already in the graph.